icybaker/js-DropBox/README.txt

-You can set any CSS you like on any of the elements, with the exception of the db-list element whose style.display property is controlled by the script.
-To change the way the db-list element appears when visibil you can alter the _ev_showList method.
+You can set any CSS you like on any of the elements, with the exception of the db-list element whose style.display property is controlled by the script, and the height of the drop-box element which is set to the height of the db-label element to keep from shifting surrounding elements when toggling the list.
+To change the way the db-list element appears when visible you can alter the _ev_showList method.

+In order to control the positioning of the DropBox, adjust the CSS of the drop-box element, and to change the shape and internal formatting adjust the CSS of the db-label element.
+The CSS for anything inside the db-list element (which can literally be anything) is completely free for the user to play with, assuming it's not associated with any other CSS shifting tools.